ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/setup_en.md

 It is possible to roll the multiworld locally, using a local Archipelago installation.
 This is done by entering the installation directory of the Archipelago installation and placing each YAML file in the `Players` folder.
 If the folder does not exist then it can be created manually.

 After filling the `Players` folder the `ArchipelagoGenerate.exe` program should be run in order to generate a multiworld.
 The output of this process is placed in the `output` folder.
-The output wll be a `.archipelago` file which can be subsequently uploaded to the Archipelago host game page.
-Archipelago host game page: [https://archipelago.gg/uploads](https://archipelago.gg/uploads)

-The `.AP` file may be run locally in order to host the multiworld on the local machine.
-This is done by running `ArchipelagoServer.exe` and pointing the resulting file selection prompt to the `.archipelago` file that was generated.

 #### Changing local host settings for generation
 Sometimes there are various settings that you may want to change before rolling a seed such as enabling race mode, auto-forfeit, plando support, or setting a password.

 All of these settings plus other options are able to be changed by modifying the `host.yaml` file in the Archipelago installation folder.
 The settings chosen here are baked into the `.archipelago` file that gets output with the other files after generation so if rolling locally ensure this file is edited to your liking *before* rolling the seed.

+## Hosting an Archipelago Server
+The output of rolling a YAML will be a `.archipelago` file which can be subsequently uploaded to the Archipelago host game page.
+Archipelago host game page: [https://archipelago.gg/uploads](https://archipelago.gg/uploads)

+The `.archipelago` file may be run locally in order to host the multiworld on the local machine.
+This is done by running `ArchipelagoServer.exe` and pointing the resulting file selection prompt to the `.archipelago` file that was generated.